Cleaner Cleaning Products: Healthier Alternatives to Toxic Norms

 “Indoor air quality is often worse than outdoor air quality.
 That means that even small changes in the house can result in big changes in air quality.
 Choosing less hazardous cleaning products is a small change, but one that may make a big difference” Rohlman said.

-While there still may be some unanswered questions or fuzzy areas, certain chemicals and cleaners are particularly noxious and should be avoided whenever possible.
+What to Avoid While there still may be some unanswered questions or fuzzy areas, certain chemicals and cleaners are particularly noxious and should be avoided whenever possible.

 Phthalates, found in almost all fragrances unless specified otherwise, are used to soften plastics and help scents and chemicals bind together.
 Many have speculated that they are carcinogenic and/or negatively influence hormones, which regulate our bodies.
 As with many dangerous compounds, they are noticeably worse for the developing brains of babies and children.